OpenMatchmaking/documentation/docs/architecture.md

 5) Doing business logic:
   5.1.
 On of the existing worker is running an appropriate code that will do some useful work (building a leaderboard, searching a player/team).
   5.2.
 If it will be necessary, this code could take same data from the storage which stores information about finished maches, players and so on.
 For instance, during activity of the player all data could be stored in NoSQL storage (like CouchDB, Mnesia, Redis, etc.) and any other data in some relational database (like PostgreSQL, MySQL, etc.).
-6) When all required work were completed, finished task put the message with player ID into message queue (it could be RabbitMQ, ZeroMQ, etc.)
+6) When all required work were completed, finished task put the message with player ID into message queue (it could be RabbitMQ, ZeroMQ, etc.).
 7) Because our backend server is subscribed on the messages with particular player ID, it just received this message from a message queue, extract the result from it, make some additional post-processing actions (if it will be necessary) and put the new message in one on message queues.
 8) Because the reverse proxy is listening messages with the particular request_id, it extract the message from a message queue, when it will be appeared and prepare the response for the game client.
 9) Send a response to the waiting game client with the data that was prepared on the previous step.
 10) Game client is trying to connect to the prepared game server, entering into already created game lobby and waiting until other players will be connected.
 11) After the game is prepared, game server started a new game with the connected users.
 The game server and game client just communicating with each other and sychronizing game states and do some additional work that required during the current game session.
 12) When the game was finished, game server sends a request with information about the completed game in body to the redirected reverse proxy node, selected by the load balancer.
-13) Proxy server like on the previous steps, wraps a request into a "message" and put it in one of available message queues.
+13) Reverse proxy like on the previous steps, wraps a request into a "message" and put it in one of available message queues.
 Also subscribing to getting a response from a some existing processing node.
 When the message will be recieved, will return it to a caller.
 14) One of the appropriate servers which is could process it, takes the message from the message queue.
 Unwraps the message, and do some useful work.
 Puts the message into a message queue with the label, that data processing was started.
 15) Matchmaking service received a request to save this part of data, and update/refresh it in the appropriate storage.